Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 - other deadly infections

-If you are pregnant and get chickenpox, there is a small risk of having a miscarriage or having a baby born with birth defects.
+If you are pregnant and get varicella, there is a small risk of having a miscarriage or your baby being born with a health condition.

-If you get chickenpox a few days before or after you have your baby, the baby has a high risk of getting very sick or dying.
+If you get varicella a few days before or after you have your baby, they have a high risk of getting very sick or dying.

-The chickenpox virus stays in your body, even after your symptoms are gone.
-The virus can become active again and cause shingles (also called herpes zoster).
-It usually appears as a painful, blistering rash on one side of your body.
+Shingles usually appears as a painful, blistering rash on 1 side of your body.
 The rash can last for several weeks.

-- The nerve pain from shingles (called post-herpetic neuralgia) can be severe and last for months.
-The pain can prevent you from doing daily activities such as walking, sleeping, or visiting with friends and family.
+Shingles can cause very bad nerve pain that can last for months.
+The pain can prevent you from doing daily activities such as walking, sleeping, or visiting with friends and family

-- A person who is not protected against chickenpox can get it by touching a shingles rash.
+A person who is not protected against varicella can get it by touching the shingles rash.

 Who should get VZIG?

-You may get VZIG if you have contact with the varicella zoster virus, you’re not protected against the virus, and you’re at risk of getting very sick.
+You may get VZIG if you have contact with varicella, you’re not protected against it, and you’re at risk of getting very sick.
 Those at risk of getting very sick may include:

 - people with a weak immune system